-The Southern and Northern Dynasties
+The Southern Dynasties

 Though often troubled by bitter struggles between locals and northern refugees, commoners, and aristocrats, the Southern Dynasties were an age of wealth: the real wealth of extraordinary commercial growth in south China, and the cultural wealth of China's first great epoch of poetry writing.

 Seeking peace, hundreds of thousands of Chinese refugees fled south to escape the turmoil set off on the Central Plain by the Rebellion of the Eight Princes and the rising of the Sixteen Kingdoms.
-Among the refugees was a branch of the Jin dynasty, who went on to establish the Eastern Jin (317-420) at Jiankang (modern Nanjing) along the Yangtze.
+Among the refugees was a branch of the Jin dynasty, who went on to establish the Eastern Jin (317-420) at Jiankang (modern Nanjing) along the Yangtze River.

 The Struggle for Power